-'<analysis type>' is the analysis under which the measure should be calculated.
-Currently only transient analysis ('.TRAN'), and '.STEP' when used with '.TRAN', are supported.
-The specified measure is referenced by '<measure name>'.
-The name is used in the summary output at the end of the simulation to report the value of this measure, and can also be used in '.PRINT' statements.
-The '<measure type>' is the type of calculation to be done.
-The supported measure types are:
+<analysis type> is the analysis under which the measure should be calculated.
+Currently only transient (.TRAN) and dc (.DC) analyses are supported.
+However, .MEASURE can be used with .STEP in both cases.
+The specified measure is referenced by <measure name>.
+That name is used in the summary output at the end of the simulation to report the value of that measure, and can also be used in .PRINT statements.
+The <measure type> is the type of calculation to be done.
+For .TRAN analyses, the supported measure types are:

-- AVG: Computes the arithmetic mean. - DERIV: Computes the derivative of a simulation variable.

-- DUTY: Fraction of time that a given simulation variable is greater than ON and does not fall below OFF (ON and OFF are defined later in this section). - FOUR: Calculates the Fourier transform of the solution variable for the .TRAN analysis type using the fundamental frequency AT.
+- AVG: Computes the arithmetic mean. - DERIV: Computes the derivative of a simulation variable, either at a user-specified time or when the simulation variable hits a user-specified value. - DUTY: Fraction of time that a given simulation variable is greater than ON and does not fall below OFF (ON and OFF are defined later in this section). - EQN: Calculates the value of a Xyce expression during the simulation. - ERROR: Calculates the norm between the measured waveform and a "comparison waveform" specified in a file.
+The supported norms are L1, L2 and INFNORM.
+The default norm is the L2 norm.
+The descriptive output for each ERROR measure, that is printed to standard output, will explicitly state which norm was used for each ERROR measure. - FIND-WHEN: Returns the value of a solution variable when the solution variable specified in the WHEN clause reaches a specified fixed value or is equal to another solution variable.
+If the conditions specified for finding the value specified in the WHEN clause are not found during the simulation then the measure will return the default value of -1 (or the user-specified default value). - FOUR: Calculates the Fourier transform of the solution variable for the .TRAN analysis type using the fundamental frequency AT.
 By default, the DC component and first nine harmonics are computed; more can be reported by setting NUMFREQ to the desired value.
 More interpolation points can be used in the Fourier analysis by setting GRIDSIZE, which is 200 by default. - FREQ: An estimate of the frequency of a solution variable found by cycle counting during the simulation.
-Thresholds are defined through the values of ON and OFF. - INTEG: Calculates the integral of a solution variable through second order numerical integration. - MAX: Returns the maximum value of a solution variable. - MIN: Returns the minimum value of a solution variable. - OFF\TIME: Returns the time that a solution variable is below OFF, and not greater than ON for the simulation. - ON\TIME: Returns the time that a solution variable is above ON, and not less than OFF for the simulation. - PP: Returns the difference between the maximum value and the minimum value of a solution variable during the simulation. - RMS: Computes the root-mean-squared value of a solution variable. - WHEN: Returns the time when a solution variable reaches a specified fixed value or is equal to another solution variable.
-If the conditions specified for finding a given value are not found during the simulation then the measure will return the default value of -1.
+Thresholds are defined through the values of ON and OFF. - INTEG: Calculates the integral of a solution variable through second order numerical integration. - MAX: Returns the maximum value of a solution variable. - MIN: Returns the minimum value of a solution variable.

+- OFF_TIME: Returns the time that a solution variable is below OFF, and not greater than ON for the simulation, normalized by the number of cycles of the waveform during the simulation. - ON_TIME: Returns the time that a solution variable is above ON, and not less than OFF for the simulation, normalized by the number of cycles of the waveform during the simulation. - PP: Returns the difference between the maximum value and the minimum value of a solution variable during the simulation. - RMS: Computes the root-mean-squared value of a solution variable. - TRIG-TARG: Measures the time between a trigger event and a target event. - WHEN: Returns the time when a solution variable reaches a specified fixed value or is equal to another solution variable.
+If the conditions specified for finding the value specified in the WHEN clause are not found during the simulation then the measure will return the default value of -1 (or a user-specified default value).